 Quiet is not necessary for learning.
 Some of the best learning occurs when the classroom is noisy and students are working together collaboratively.
 Sometimes, though, it is imperative so that students can concentrate.
 To help establish a silent work zone, use a timer for silent time, or a fun app that can visualize the silent success of students.

 Show your students the respect that you would like them to reciprocate.
 This is imperative for successful classroom management.
-Demand that respect in a gentle way, but make sure that it is expected.
+Demand that respects in a gentle way, but makes sure that it is expected.
 One way to build respect, in addition to getting to know your students’ interests is to let them know that your goal is to plan activities and projects are meaningful and engaging.

 S: School/Home Connection